learn-co-curriculum/java-mod-5-database-basics/README.md

   and often provides additional features including security, performance, transactions, multi-user access, and recovery.
 - A **relational database management system** or **RDBMS** stores data in tables, columns and rows.
   - A table holds information about objects of a similar type.
   - Each column within a table has a unique name.
+A column may also be referred to as a field or attribute.
   - All values within a column have the same type and are atomic.
+  - A row within a table represents a unique object or entity.
+A row may also be referred to as a record.
-  - Each row within a table represents a unique object and must have a unique identifier, called a **primary key**.
+  - Each table must define a unique identifier, called a **primary key**.
+    - The primary key consists of one or more columns.
+    - Two rows can't contain the same set of values in their primary key column(s).
   - Rows among multiple tables can be related using **foreign keys**, in which one or more columns in one table store the values of the primary key of another table.
 - A **query language** is a specialized programming language designed for database systems.
   - **Structured Query Language** or **SQL** is a query language designed for relational databases.
 - **PostgreSQL** is a popular open source RDBMS.
 Other RDMBS products include Oracle, MySQL, SQLite, and SQL Server.

-## Database Structure
+## Relational Database Structure

-Relational databases store data in table that consists of columns and rows.
+A relational database stores data in a table that consists of columns and rows.
 Each row contains data about a unique entity or object, such as a person, product, or event.
 Each column stores a single atomic attribute